brianprost/HyperBook/plan/final_report.md

 	- Logic: You have to match the email and password against the user details in the DB.
 Use SHA-512 with salt for hashing the password and storing in DB.
 - get_username
 	- Parameters: user_id
-	- Response: first_name, last_name
+	- Response: id, name
-	- Logic: To get the full name and may be other static details about the user to show on the account page of the user.
+	- Logic: To get the full name and other static details about the user to show on the account page of the user.
 - get_trips
 	- Parameters: user_id
 	- Response: list of trips.
 Each reservation is an object of: